 Log in - first name and the first letter of your surname (eg Sarah Smith would be sarahs).

 Please encourage your child to use Mathletics on a regular basis.
 It is an exciting and fun way to learn new maths concepts.
 I will be assigning specific tasks for children to complete that relate to the concepts we cover in class.
 Let's see how many GOLD certificates we can get in Year 1!

-Children will have PE two times a week on Tuesday and Thursday.
+Children will have PE two times a week on Tuesday and Friday.
 Please ensure children have their PE kit, which can be left at school.
 Kits will go home every half term holiday to be washed.

 Tuck shop will be available every Tuesday and Thursday at break time.
 A piece of fruit will cost 20p.

 In Year 1 children will complete a phonics screening in summer term.
 This screening tests children on their ability to decode and read words accurately using the sounds they have learned in Reception and Year 1.
 Please look below for further detail on what the phonic screening will look like and how you can help your child at home throughout the year.

 The phonics screening consists of a mix of 40 real words and pseudo words (also known as alien and nonsense words).